Professor María del Pilar Blanco

-Fellow and Tutor in Spanish, Trinity College and Associate Lecturer in Spanish, Worcester College
+Fellow and Tutor in Spanish, Trinity College; Associate Lecturer in Spanish, Worcester College

-I have supervised doctoral students working on a range on topics related to Latin American and, more widely, hemispheric American literature and culture, and haunting/the ghostly.
+In the past decade or so, I have supervised doctoral students working on a range on topics related to Latin American and, more widely, hemispheric American literature and culture, and haunting/the ghostly.
 I welcome students who are interested in studying topics related to literature and science; spectrality; landscape; intellectual history in Latin America and beyond.
-I’m very interested in supervising comparative projects that explore transnational literary and intellectual exchanges in the 19th and 20th centuries.
+I’m very interested in supervising comparative projects that explore transnational literary and intellectual exchanges in the nineteenth and twentieth centuries.

 Blanco, María del Pilar and Esther Peeren, eds.
 The Spectralities Reader: Ghosts and Haunting in Contemporary Cultural Theory.
 New York: Bloomsbury/Continuum, 2013.